Yes you can!

 An amazing amount of cannabis does grow without problem outside in the UK!
 And as we know weed that has been grown in the sun is always going to be better than weed grown using artificial lighting.

-Strains proven to grow well in the UK are:
+Other strains proven to grow well in cold climates like the UK are:

-Passion Number One from Dutch Passion – an easy to grow indica that thrives outside in the UK.
+Passion Number One from Dutch Passion – a simple to grow indica that thrives outside in the UK.
 The dutch have been apparently growing this outdoors since the 1980’s – in their cold climate.

 Frisian Dew also from Dutch Passion – This strain is half indica half sativa and again will thrive outside in the UK.

-Purple Maroc from Female Seeds – A sativa that produces lots of resin and finishes in mid July, does well in the UK.
+Purple Maroc from Female Seeds – A sativa that produces lots of resin and finishes very early, does well in the UK.

 Plants are normally started outside in in April – although recent arctic conditions would suggest this isn’t sensible.
 May perhaps!
-You could also start plants inside, as they don’t need big lights to start with – a simple florescent light can be used to start them off.
+You could also start plants inside, as they don’t need big lights to start with – a simple florescent light can be used to start them.

 Never plant seeds directly into the soil.
-It’s much better to grow the plant in a controlled environment for 4-8 weeks before slowly introducing them to an outdoor space by increasing their exposure by an hour or two extra each day before replanting or leaving them outside permanently.
+It’s much better to grow the plant in a controlled environment for 4-8 weeks before slowly introducing them to an outdoor space by increasing their exposure by a few hours each day before replanting or leaving them outside permanently.

-Consider also that plants grown in pots will generally not grow as big as ones grown in the ground, so if you have to use pots consider using Smart Pots or Root Pouches I have just tested these and found them to be amazing, indoors, no reason why they wouldn’t be outdoors.
-They are what’s used in many big US grows.
-They allow for air pruning of the roots.
-I will never use a normal pot again after personally seeing the results of plants grown in these pots.
-They are known as aeration containers.
+Consider also that plants grown in pots will generally not grow as big as ones grown in the ground, so if you have to use pots consider using Smart Pots or similar.
+I have just tested these and found them to be amazing, indoors and outdoors.
+They are what’s used in many big US grows though you’ll find them cheaper than on amazon.

 ‘J Arthur Bowers Multi-Purpose Compost with added John Innes‘ is a highly recommended compost.
 Perlite is often added to compost to help it hold moisture.